spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 pod/usage-cost-logger created
 ```

-The above yaml specifies three pod resources, for the source, processor, and sink applications.
+The preceding YAML specifies three pod resources, for the source, processor, and sink applications.
-Each pod has a single container, referencing the respective docker image.
+Each pod has a single container that references the corresponding docker image.

 We set the Kafka binding parameters as environment variables.
-The input and output destination names have to be correct to wire the stream, specifically, the output of the source must be the same as the input of the processor, and the output of the processor must be the same as the input of the sink.
+The input and output destination names have to be correct to wire the stream.
+Specifically, the output of the source must be the same as the input of the processor, and the output of the processor must be the same as the input of the sink.
-We also set the logical hostname for the Kafka broker for each app to connect to it.
+We also set the logical hostname for the Kafka broker so that each application can connect to it.
-Here we use the Kafka service name, `kafka` in this case.
+Here we use the Kafka service name &#151; `kafka`, in this case.
-We set the label `app: user-cost-stream` to logically group our apps.
+We set the `app: user-cost-stream` label to logically group our apps.

-We set the Spring Cloud Stream binding parameters using environment variables.
+We set the Spring Cloud Stream binding parameters by using environment variables.
-The input and output destination names have to be correct to wire the stream, specifically, the output of the source must be the same as the input of the processor, and the output of the processor must be the same as the input of the sink.
+The input and output destination names have to be correct to wire the stream.
+Specifically, the output of the source must be the same as the input of the processor, and the output of the processor must be the same as the input of the sink.
+We set the inputs and outputs as follows:

 - Usage Detail Sender: `SPRING_CLOUD_STREAM_BINDINGS_OUTPUT_DESTINATION=user-details`
 - Usage Cost Processor: `SPRING_CLOUD_STREAM_BINDINGS_INPUT_DESTINATION=user-details` and `SPRING_CLOUD_STREAM_BINDINGS_OUTPUT_DESTINATION=user-cost`
 - Usage Cost Logger: `SPRING_CLOUD_STREAM_BINDINGS_INPUT_DESTINATION=user-cost`

-#### Verify the deployment
+#### Verifying the Deployment

-Use the following command to tail the log for the `usage-cost-logger` sink:
+You can use the following command to tail the log for the `usage-cost-logger` sink:

 ```bash
 kubectl logs -f usage-cost-logger
 ```

-You should see messages streaming like:
+You should see messages similar to the following messages:

 ```bash
 2019-05-02 15:48:18.550  INFO 1 --- [container-0-C-1] i.s.d.s.u.UsageCostLoggerApplication     : {"userId": "Mark", "callCost": "21.1", "dataCost": "26.05" }